TejasJain970/Day-Wise-Tasks/README.md

 # Socket-Programming

+SERVER

-Created a Server file and then created a socket
+1. Created a Server file and then created a socket

-Binded the socket with specific IP and Port
+2. Binded the socket with specific IP and Port

-Encoded a message to byte type which will be shared when successfully connected to client
+3. Encoded a message to byte type which will be shared when successfully connected to client

+CLIENT

-Created a Client file and a new socket
+1. Created a Client file and a new socket

-Connection is established on the defined port
+2. Connection is established on the defined port

-Data is received and decoded
+3. Data is received and decoded